queenieangelou/queenieangelou/README.md

 ---

 ## 🧠 Random Dev Quote
-> "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clarke
+> "Any sufficiently advanced technology is indistinguishable from magic."
 > — *Arthur C. Clarke*

 <p align="center"><em>✨ Building reliable, data‑driven solutions — one line of code at a time. ✨</em></p>